roadsnail/Pi-ve/README.md

 Alternatively buy a Hive Active system and install, but where's the fun and education in that?

 ---

+## Pi-ve Dashboard - Set up CH/HW On timers and Control your Pi-ve

+The below screenshot shows the Pi-ve status/control web page created in node-RED.

+It shows the current status of the Pi-ve, online, current time, plus the current temperature/thermostat setting.

 ![Pi-ve V1 30 Node-RED Dashboard](https://user-images.githubusercontent.com/24318993/116281895-1253c900-a782-11eb-9ccd-9a1f381c17d9.png)

+* Timed On/Off periods for 7 days and up to 8 programmable periods per day (Time Slots) are available for boiler control of heating and hot water.

+* An override function is available allowing the current state of CH or HW to be changed for a time slot.

+* Boost functions allow for a 30 minute, 60 minute or 90 minute heat on function for heating or water.